rsta2/circle/README.md

 A known issue here is that the use of USB interrupt split transfers - especially used by USB keyboard and mouse - will drop the interrupt response time to about one millisecond at worst.

-The 25th Step
+The 26th Step
 -------------

-In this step a driver for the SPI0 master with DMA support has been added to Circle and is demonstrated in a test program in *sample/25-spidma*.
+In this step support for CPU clock rate management (depending on application/user requirements and the SoC temperature) has been added to Circle and is demonstrated in a test program in *sample/26-cpustress*.
 See the *README* file in this directory for details.

-Because of the DMA operation SPI transfers are running parallel to the program execution on the CPU.
-A callback routine is entered when the SPI transfer has been completed.
+Circle kernel images build with *RASPPI = 2* are run-able on both Raspberry Pi 2 and 3 now and automatically get the name *kernel7.img*.
+For a binary distribution you should do one build with *RASPPI = 1* and one with *RASPPI = 2* and include the created files *kernel.img* and *kernel7.img*.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-24 the following features were introduced:
+In Step 1-25 the following features were introduced:

 * C++ build environment
 * Simple delay functionality